Derided in the West, spam is so beloved in Asia that one company has invented a meat-free version of it

 "There's egg and bacon; egg sausage and bacon; egg and spam; egg bacon and spam; egg bacon sausage and spam; spam bacon sausage and spam; spam egg spam spam bacon and spam; spam sausage spam spam bacon spam tomato and spam," a waitress tells a bewildered customer in the 1970 sketch.
 "Spam spam spam egg and spam; spam spam spam spam spam spam baked beans spam spam spam."

-But while the comedy troop were mocking the product -- in a way that purportedly gave email spam its moniker -- they also could have been describing the menu at a typical Hong Kong cafe, or cha chaan teng, where, alongside chaan daan mihn, diners can expect to find spam and eggs; spam sandwich; spam and macaroni; spam, eggs and rice; spam and pancakes; among other dishes.
+But while the comedy troop were mocking the product -- in a way that purportedly gave email spam its moniker -- they also could have been describing the menu at a typical Hong Kong cafe, or cha chaan teng, where, alongside chaan daan mihn, diners can expect to find spam and eggs; spam sandwich; spam and macaroni; s

-Such a fondness for spam isn't limited to Hong Kong either: "We grow up eating luncheon meat three times a week, on noodles, on fried rice, in hot pot," said Singaporean chef Colin Ho.
-"Everyone loves luncheon meat."

-In Korea, spam is served alongside kimchi and rice, in Budae Jjigae or "army stew," and even given as gifts for Chuseok, the annual harvest festival. ("The fatty meat